xsuite/xsuite/docs/particlesmanip.rst

 -----------------------

-The function :meth:`xpart.generate_round_4D_q_gaussian_normalised` can be used to generate a bunch having q-Gaussian distribution in the transvserse phase space coordinates and matched.
-The constraint is that `1 < q < 5/3`, and that the transverse planes have the same `q`.
+The function :meth:`xpart.generate_round_4D_q_gaussian_normalised` can be used to generate 4D normalised phase space coordinates with a q-Gaussian distribution following the non-factorizable `equations`_ for a q-Gaussian.
+The constraints are that `1 < q < 5/3`, and that the transverse planes have the same `q` and `beta`.
-The sampling method is inverse sampling of a hypersphere, adapted from [Batygin]_.
+The sampling method is inverse sampling of a hypersphere, adapted from `Batygin`_.

+For large q and beta, the `sample_space` parameter can be adjusted.

 Illustrated by the following example: